 The Piedmont Theatre is at 4186 Piedmont Avenue in Oakland.

-From August 5 - 7 2016, participants can view four to five films a day at the Smith Rafael Film Theater in San Rafael.
+In 2020, participants can view four to five films a day at the Smith Rafael Film Theater in San Rafael.

 The Smith Rafael Film Theater is in the heart of downtown San Rafael.
 It's at 1118 Fourth Street.